 In a lot of professions you will hear terms like “baseline data” or “benchmarking,” and in many ways the Scouting Combine provides the same.
 First of all, NFL evaluators have a lot of data on attributes that more often than not contribute to success at every position.
 Raw skill, football IQ, instincts and coachability are all important.
 Some of those we can only see in game film, some we can only really see clearly in an arena like the Combine.
 Let’s take that small school DE.
 The tape is great, and it will be the primary component to the evaluation, but it leaves a lot of open questions.
 There could be a game against a very good team where he disappeared, no sacks or tackles.
 So we look deeper and see that he is only using a single pass rush move.
 Was he not coached up?
 He will have to take instructions at the Combine and display some different skills.
 Ultimately, we want to know how he absorbs top-level coaching and if he can quickly apply it.

 He is a speed rusher, but what sort of physical attributes does he have to be truly explosive?
 The Combine actually can illuminate this to some degree.
 You take the player’s vertical jump, standing broad jump, and bench press results and add them together.
 We have data for years on this, and can see it does a good job of showing how a player can utilize strength quickly.
-That is called the Explosive Index, and is clearly explained by Pat Kirwan in this article.

 So how did this small school player stand up in these measurements in comparison to other prospects this year and in year’s past?
 Does he measure up to players succeeding in the NFL currently?
 Also, he had a knee injury his junior year, the team can do a full examine in person.
 Is he smart, can he retain info quickly?
 We can meet with him and see for ourselves.
 If he such a great player why wasn’t he recruited by the biggest schools?
 He might be a total knucklehead in person.
 Essentially, the “tale of the tape” is much more reliable for top school talent, but even then it can still fall short when it comes to important issues such as character and, somewhat position dependent, intelligence.
 Small school talent need a mechanism to show their value on an even playing field.